 General indicators for hospice care include:

-Hospice staff is available to provide an assessment and informational visit, free of charge and with no obligations, for patients who are considering hospice care.
+Hospice staff are available to provide an assessment and informational visit, free of charge and with no obligations, for patients who are considering hospice care.
 We are also available as a resource for you if you need help in determining if hospice is the right choice for your patient and if it is the right time.
 Please call our office at (763) 531-2424 and we will gladly assist you.